inhahe/scribbles3/README.md

                          will eliminate all similarity in the pattern if they're any different)
   --file arg             if an output file is specified, --loop will be
-                         enabled, and the animation will stop after one loop --noscreen             doesn't display anything. only for use with --file --spacecurves arg      number of curves in space. increase this to make more complicated shapes. defaults to 30 --timecurves arg       number of curves in time per space curve. only applies when --loop or --file is enabled. increase this to make the loops longer. defaults to 5 --w arg                window width. defaults to 1000 --h arg                window height. defaults to 1000. smaller width and height make the program run faster --bgcolor arg          background color, six-digit hex number. defaults to
+                         enabled, and the animation will stop after one loop. filename extension should be "gif" --noscreen             doesn't display anything. only for use with --file --spacecurves arg      number of curves in space. increase this to make more complicated shapes. defaults to 30 --timecurves arg       number of curves in time per space curve. only applies when --loop or --file is enabled. increase this to make the loops longer. defaults to 5 --w arg                window width. defaults to 1000.
+I recommend a square aspect ratio; otherwise the graphics are kinda skewed --h arg                window height. defaults to 1000. smaller width and height make the program run faster --bgcolor arg          background color, six-digit hex number. defaults to